Virgilio Piñera: Early life

+Residency in Argentina

 In February 1946, Piñera traveled to Buenos Aires, where he would remain on and off until 1958, working for the Cuban Embassy as a proofreader and translator.
 While in Argentina, he forged friendships with Jorge Luis Borges, Victoria Ocampo, Graziella Peyrou, and José Bianco.
 Bianco contributed the foreword to Piñera's collection of short stories, El que vino a salvarme (The One Who Came to Save Me), published by Editorial Sudamericana.
 Piñera also became friendly with Witold Gombrowicz and presided, with the help of Cuban writer Humberto Rodríguez Tomeu, the committee that translated Ferdydurke into Spanish.
 During this period, he wrote his plays Jesús and Falsa alarma (False Alarm).

 Piñera's first novel, La carne de René (René's Flesh), was published in 1952.
 Three years later, after a bitter dispute among the co-founders led to the closure of Orígenes, he founded his final magazine, Ciclón (Cyclone).
 He would also occasionally contribute to Sur, as well as to the French magazines Lettres Nouvelles and Les Temps modernes.